lucafanselau/website/apps/website/src/pages/posts/astro.md

 ## Astro components

 Rewriting the same complete html document every time is not very feasible though, we can therefore use [Components](https://docs.astro.build/en/core-concepts/astro-components/) to abstract that once and reload in every page.
 They have the same layout as the pages and can also execute arbitrary javascript at build time.
 You would probably typically use that to have reusable parts of your project defined once and not many times.
-An example of that can be found in the
+An example of that can be found in the source code of this website, which can be found [here](https://github.com/lucafanselau/website).

 ## Integrations

+But now we get to the really interesting stuff that astro has to offer.
+The *Integrations*🎉.
+These can range from simple ones like adding [tailwind](https://docs.astro.build/en/guides/integrations-guide/tailwind/) to the project or adding SSR adapters.
+Although SSR is currently no requirement for my project I won't cover those in detail here, but you can certainly hit me up if that interests you.
+Basically Integrations are just an easy method of hooking in the the _vite_ powered build system that astro uses behind the scenes.
+The real star of the show though are the UI Framework Integrations.
+There is an integration for basically every UI framework you could want.
+I will write another blog posts covering one use case that I had for the Dark/Light Mode Switch, so check that out if that is of interest to you.

-## Notes
+## Conclusion and thoughts

+Generally I was quite pleased with the DX that astro had to offer.
+And of course the 99 Performance score that I get with Lighthouse on this exact page is extremely promising.
+Mixing multiple UI Frameworks is an extremely nice feature and generally for something like a portfolio website I would strongly consider astro.
 Please note however that astro is still a WIP library.
 Actually as I wrote this article I got a random runtime error from the astro compiler.
 Therefore I would not recommend using this framework for mission critical code.
 On the flip side however, when **not** using the SSR integration, astro builds into static html and can thus not cause runtime issues on the client side.

+In the following few blog articles I will cover the more advanced stuff that you can do with the Island model and different UI Frameworks.
+If I remeber I will add those here, if you are reading this though I probably forgot though 😅.